-The Cooperative is exposed to various risks of loss related to torts; theft of, damage to and destruction of or misuse of assets; injuries to individuals; and natural disasters.
-In addition to a system of internal controls, the Cooperative manages these risks through commercial insurance packages purchased in the name of the Cooperative.
+WEC is exposed to various risks of loss related to torts; theft of, damage to and destruction of or misuse of assets; injuries to individuals; and natural disasters.
+In addition to a system of internal controls, WEC manages these risks through commercial insurance packages purchased in its name.
+There were no claims against WEC in 2023.